markwigmans/miniproject/README.md

     mvnw clean install

-1. Create a Springboot configuration and start your project main class *Application*
+1. Create a Spring-boot configuration and start your project main class *Application*
-1. If you want to use external files use properties add the following to your VM options (we follow the spring boot conventions)
+1. If you want to use external files for properties, add the following to your VM options (we follow the spring boot conventions)

     --spring.config.location=config/${user.name}/ --logging.config=config/${user.name}/logback-spring.xml